 If you want to see behind the scenes or learn more about the team, all players have their own accounts on Twitter.

 Why Fnatic is One of the Best

 Between the periods of 2006 and 2009, Fnatic also started attracting their first high profile sponsors, MSI and SteelSeries.
-Due to these new sponsorships, the team were able to enter the Korean gaming industry with more ease, resulting in them becoming the first foreign group to operate within their own house in Seoul, North Korea.
+Due to these new sponsorships, the team was able to enter the Korean gaming industry with more ease, resulting in them becoming the first foreign group to operate within their own house in Seoul, North Korea.
 This was a major coup, and one that no other team had managed previously, further heightening the reach of Fnatic.
 Since then, Fnatic has attracted a whole raft of support from a number of major organisations, with their current sponsors including that of Fnatic Gear, Monster, MSI, and Seagate.

 Fnatic has a string of impressive achievements worth boasting about, with some of them dating back several years, such as in 2009.
 During this time, they won the Intel Extreme Masters III, with them then going on to claim first place four years down the line, this time at the DreamHack Winter 2013 competition.

 This ability to place first continued, with them gaining top position a total of five times throughout 2015, including the ESL One Katowice 2015, the ESL ESEA Pro League Season One Finals, the ESL One Cologne 2015, and the ESL ESEA Pro League Season Two Finals.
-Then, in 2016, they rocketed to victory once more, playing in the StarLadder iLeague StarSeries XIV Finals, as well as the Intel Extreme Masters X World Championship.
-It would seem that luck, and winning, is set to continue for Fnatic, though 2017 hasn’t proven quiet as strong.
+This was the golden season of Fnatic in CS:GO.
+It was safe to say at this point that Fnatic was the best in the world, and nobody could stop them.